 There are many different ways to make chicken kreplach soup.
 Here are a few substitutions and variations that you can try when making this kreplach soup recipe:

 - For the chicken: You can use any type of chicken, such as boneless, skinless chicken breasts, thighs, or drumsticks.
-You can also use leftover rotisserie chicken.
+You can also use leftover rotisserie chicken or holiday turkey.

 - For the vegetables: You can add any vegetables that you like to the soup.
 Popular choices include carrots, celery, onions, and potatoes.